anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 The Reference Model specifies the Basic (B) and High-Performance (H) profile types.
 The Reference Model also provides a choice of network acceleration capabilities utilising, for example, DPDK and SR-IOV technologies.
-Table 4-2 lists a few simple examples of profile extensions and some of their capabilities.
+The Table :numref:` Profile Extensions and Capabilities` (below) lists a few simple examples of profile extensions and some of their capabilities.

 .. list-table:: Profile Extensions and Capabilities